Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 auditpol.exe /get /category:"Account Logon"

-4. Make sure Success and Failure is enabled for "Logon" and "Kerberos Authentication Service", as below
+4. Make sure Success and Failure are enabled for "Logon" and "Kerberos Authentication Service", as below.

 C:\WINDOWS\system32>auditpol.exe /get /category:"Logon/Logoff"